athenian-programming/mqtt-intro/README.md

 ## IDE Usage

-* When creating a new project with [PyCharm](https://www.jetbrains.com/pycharm/), open the project with mqtt_intro/python as the root directory.
+* When creating a new project with [PyCharm](https://www.jetbrains.com/pycharm/), open it with *mqtt_intro/python* as the root directory.

-* When creating a new new project with [IntelliJ](https://www.jetbrains.com/idea/), open the project with mqtt_intro/java as the root directory.
+* When creating a new new project with [IntelliJ](https://www.jetbrains.com/idea/), open it with *mqtt_intro/java* as the root directory.

 ## MQTT Installation